With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Jewish Family And Childrens Services Of Gmc is a mental health treatment center in Princeton, NJ, located at 707 Alexander Road, Suite 102, 8540 zip code area.
 Jewish Family And Childrens Services Of Gmc provides outpatient treatment.
-Jewish Family And Childrens Services Of Gmc offers trauma therapy, cognitive behavioral therapy and activity therapy to seniors 65 or older, children / adolescents and young adults.
-Additional services at Jewish Family And Childrens Services Of Gmc consist of family psychoeducation, illness management and recovery and case management.
+Jewish Family And Childrens Services Of Gmc offers cognitive behavioral therapy, trauma therapy and psychotropic medication to young adults, seniors 65 or older and adults.
+Additional services at Jewish Family And Childrens Services Of Gmc consist of illness management and recovery, case management and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.